akeneo/pim-api-docs/content/graphql/setup/getting-started.md

 # Getting started

-To use the GraphQL API, you need a PIM token that will allow the API to connect with a PIM of your choice.
+To use the **GraphQL API**, you need a PIM token that will allow the API to connect with a PIM of your choice.
 Follow the steps below to obtain it.

 # Step 1: Create a connection